 - Coupling to MIKE HYDRO River: When this is active, the desired MIKE HYDRO model setup file must be selected in the 'River model' page.
 Note that coupling AD module with MIKE HYDRO is allowed and automatically enabled when the 'Transport (AD, SWQ)' module is also included in the simulation setup.
 AD components' names in MIKE HYDRO must, however, be identical to the components' names in MIKE+. - Coupling to MIKE 21 or MIKE 3 Flow Model FM: When this is active, the desired MIKE 21 FM or MIKE 3 FM model setup file must be selected in the 2D / 3D overland model' page.
-Note that this coupling cannot be enabled at the same time as the 2D overland feature, since only one source of overland model can be used at a time. - Coupling to MIKE SHE: When this is active, it is possible to define parts of the river network to be coupled to a MIKE SHE model.
-The network simulation file (.m1dx file) must then be exported from MIKE+ for use in MIKE SHE.
+Note that this coupling cannot be enabled at the same time as the 2D overland feature, since only one source of overland model can be used at a time. - Coupling to MIKE SHE or FEFLOW: When this is active, it is possible to define parts of the river network to be coupled to a MIKE SHE or FEFLOW model.
+The network simulation file (.m1dx file) must then be exported from MIKE+ for use in MIKE SHE or FEFLOW.
+This also allows coupling the collection system network to MIKE SHE: in that case, the corresponding coupling file (.couple) must also be exported from MIKE+ for use in MIKE SHE.